MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/trace-local-sdk.md

     dotnet add package Azure.AI.Inference --prerelease
 ```

+To learn more Azure AI Inference SDK for C# and observability, see the [Tracing via Inference SDK for C#](https://github.com/Azure/azure-sdk-for-net/tree/Azure.AI.Inference_1.0.0-beta.2/sdk/ai/Azure.AI.Inference#observability-with-opentelemetry).

 ---

-To learn more, see the [Inference SDK reference](../../reference/reference-model-inference-api.md).
+To learn more , see the [Inference SDK reference](../../reference/reference-model-inference-api.md).

 ### Configuration